SamanthaCBajis/frompics2clips/README.md

 <br />
 <br /> • On the **_frompics2clips_** repository, go to the green "Clone or download" button and click "Download Zip".
 <br />
 <br /> • Once the zip file has loaded onto your desktop, double click the zip file to open.
-Navigate to the folder Assets > Videopic.unity and double click the scene to open it in Unity.
+Navigate to the folder Assets > PCscene.unity and double click the scene to open it in Unity.
 <br />
 <br /> -NOTE!
 The scene may not be located at the top of the folder.
 If not, you will have to scroll through the folder to find it.
-It will be titled exactly Videopic.unity with the Unity logo-
+It will be titled exactly PCscene.unity with the Unity logo-
 <br />
 <br /> After opening the scene in Unity choose to build to an iOS mobile device:
 <br />